-Illustrated above, the LS-L50 was conceived as a dirigible Luffship to develop for useful ad-hoc aerial crane lift and transport purposes with up to 5 tonne (5000 kg) under-slung payloads in a similar way to helicopters (but with much longer endurance) within the scope of existing airship Commuter category certification rules – helping to minimise development costs.
+The LS-L50 was conceived as an omni-directional (O-D) airship for useful ad-hoc aerial-crane lift and transport purposes with up to 5 tonne (5000 kg) under-slung payloads in a similar way to helicopters (but with much longer endurance) within the scope of existing airship Commuter category certification rules – helping to minimise development costs.

 At ground level, the Ø50 m variable geometry lenticular aerostat is similar in elevation (viewed from the side) to an early SKS500 airship’s profile but, when moored, only occupies 25% of the ground area needed (due to fixation).
 In addition, it has a max geometric volume of 20,400 cu m compared with 5,130 cu m for the SKS500, so develops about 4 times the buoyancy, which is one of the reasons it will lift so much more.